cloudmesh/cloudmesh-secchi/README.md

 # Objective

+The measurement of turbidity is a key test of water quality.
+In this study, turbidity of lakes, in and around Indianapolis, is measured by suspending a secchi disc in water and get the reading from the measuring tape of the depth where disc almost disappears in water.

+The activity of suspending the disc in water and lower it until it disappears is captured in video format.
+This video format is the input of this program.

 This is trained model to identify a secchi disk from a given video.
 This model is built on Tensorflow 2.0 using python version 3.6.9.